Your official IU transcript includes the following information:

 The Indiana University calendar is based on the semester system.
 A standard semester contains at least 15 weeks of instruction, including final exams.
 Summer sessions vary in length.
 In all cases, the usual 3 credit lecture class meets for a minimum of approximately 2000 minutes, excluding the final examination period.

-With the exception of Indiana University Fort Wayne, for University certification purposes, an undergraduate student with a cumulative G.P.A. of 2.0 or above or a graduate student with a cumulative G.P.A. of 3.0 or above is considered to be in good academic standing.
-For IUFW, for purposes of reports and communications to other institutions, and in the absence of any further qualifications of the term, a student is considered in good standing unless the student has been dismissed, suspended or dropped from IUFW and not readmitted.
+Historically, for purposes of reports and communications to other institutions, and in the absence of any further qualifications of the term, Indiana University Purdue University at Fort Wayne (IPFW) students were considered in good standing unless dismissed, suspended or dropped from IPFW and not readmitted.

 Plus (+) and minus (-) grades prior to First Semester 1977-78 were not available to undergraduate students.
 Although plus and minus grades for graduate students enrolled in certain schools maybe printed on the record, they are not calculated as plus and minus grades in the cumulative averages prior to First Semester 1977-78.
 Effective First Semester 1977-78, plus and minus grades printed on the record are included in both graduate and undergraduate cumulative averages.
 Two levels of cumulative averages may be calculated on the record: the undergraduate summary reflects all courses taken by the student while enrolled as an undergraduate; the graduate summary reflects all courses taken by the student while enrolled as a graduate.